karthigeyanrgs/karthigeyanrgs.github.io/_posts/2025-07-05-keeping-up-with-the-technological-tide.md

 layout: post
 title: Keeping up with the technological tide
 date: 2025-07-05
-description: Setting the stage on what to aspect here, in writing.
-My exoerience at a workshop covering systems for Machine Learning
+description: Setting the stage on what to expect here, in writing.
+My experience at a workshop covering systems for Machine Learning
 tags: Foundational models, edge computing, Distributed Machine learning, Model quantisation
 categories: technical
 featured: true